 As these two slept, the shapeless moon sank down over the rim of the Polden Hills.
 As these two slept, little gusts of midnight air, less noticeable than any wind but breaking the absolute stillness, stirred the pale, green leaf-buds above many a half-finished hedge-sparrow’s nest between Queen’s Sedgemoor and the Lake Village flats.
 Here and there, unknown to Sam Dekker or any other naturalist, a few among such nests held one or two cold untimely eggs, over whose brittle blue-tinted rondure moved in stealthy motion these light-borne air stirrings pursuing their mysterious journeys from one dark horizon to another.

-We will visit Jane Austen Centre for a Guided talk, the Royal Crescent, Pump Rooms and other sites associated with the wits, Congreve, Gay and Arbuthnot, Dr Johnson, Hester Thrale, Fanny Burney, Richard Brinsley Sheridan, Sarah Siddons, Shelley and Mary Godwin, Dickens, Thackeray and many others.
+Literary figures associated with Bath include the wits, Congreve, Gay and Arbuthnot; Dr Johnson, Hester Thrale; Fanny Burney; Richard Brinsley Sheridan; Sarah Siddons; Shelley and Mary Godwin; Dickens; Thackeray, and many others.

-Literary Wessex Day 10 Today we visit Stonehenge, of which Henry James (who visited in 1872) wrote:
+Literary Wessex Day 10 To see Stonehenge, of which Henry James (who visited in 1872) wrote: